brewaa/stellar-checkout/README.md

   	type: String,
   	required: false
   },
-  memo: {			 // A field to record additional data related to an order.
+  memo: {		// A field to record additional data related to a payment.
 E.g. OrderID, UserID
   	type: String,
   	required: false
   },
-  onSubmit: {		// Submit handler executed after a successfuly transaction with access to error and payment data
+  onSubmit: {		// Submit handler executed after a completing a transaction.
+Has access to error and payment data
   	type: function,
   	required: false
   },
-  redirectUrl: {	// The URL to redirect the user after a succesfully completed transaction
+  redirectUrl: {	// The URL to redirect the user to after a succesfully completed transaction
   	type: String,
   	required: false
   },